MariaLundgren/CO-OP-Game-Review/README.md

     - Navbar (described under navbar)
     - The homepage contains a hero image underneath the navbar.
     - Below the hero image it is a search field so that the user immediately can start searching amongst the game titles on the website and see their reviews.
+    - Underneath the search field are the game titles presented.
     - Footer (described under footer)
 - Log In page
     - Navbar (described under navbar)
-    - The log in page contains a field for filling in your email address and password and a button to log in to your account as a registered user.
+    - The log in page contains a field for filling in your username and password and a button to log in to your account as a registered user.
     - Footer (described under footer)
 - Register page
     - Navbar (described under navbar)
-    - The register page will contain a field for filling in your Username, email address, password and confirm your password and a button to register as a user on the webpage.
+    - The register page will contain a field for filling in your Username, email address, password and a button to register as a user on the webpage.
     - Footer (described under footer)
-- Contact page
-    - Navbar (described under navbar)
-    - The contact page contains a form if the user wants to contact the site owner.
-The user will have to fill in their name, email address and message in the contact form and then press submit to send the message.
-A modal shows after submitting the form to tell the user if the form was sent successfully or if an error occurred.
-    - Footer (described under footer)
-- Logged in start page
-    - Navbar (described under navbar)
-    - On the start page when a user is logged in there is a search field where the user can search amongst the titles.
-    - Underneath the search bar the most recent titles added is showing and when the user clicks on a title they will go to the title page of that title.
-    - Footer (described under footer)
 - Profile page
     - Navbar (described under navbar)
-    - On the profile page the user can change and update their profile, they can add a profile image, the console they are playing on and their favorite game.
+    - On the profile page the user can change and update their profile, they can add a profile image and their favorite game.
     - Underneath the profile area the user can see all the titles and reviews that they have added to the website and can edit or delete them.
     - Footer (described under footer)
 - New review page